DatAlbertW/CDSS/L3 : L4/README.md

 ## L3 Overview

-This repository contains the necessary files and instructions to deploy a Clinical Decision Support System (CDSS) for the initial management of genital ulcers.
+This repository contains the necessary files and instructions to deploy our Clinical Decision Support System (CDSS) for the initial management of genital ulcers.

 ## Instructions